Col. Andrew St. Jean assumes command of 102nd Intelligence Wing

 |0

-This work, Col. Andrew St. Jean assumes command of 102nd Intelligence Wing [Image 12 of 12], by SrA Julia Ahaesy, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Col. Andrew St. Jean assumes command of 102nd Intelligence Wing, by SrA Julia Ahaesy, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.